727yubin/Scoreboard/README.md

 # Execution:
 `cd` into the directory, and run `python3 scoreboard.py`.

-Linux systems do not need `liberationsans.ttf`; Windows systems do not need `pala.ttf`.

-Font color, background color, and font size can be controlled by editing `config.txt`.
+Fonts and colors can be controlled by editing `config.txt`.

 # Keys:
 <kbd> a </kbd>: Add 60s &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <kbd> z </kbd>: Subtract 60s